 Even just the two most well-known cloud services – Google Apps and Dropbox – provide what most data driven businesses need: the ability to create, modify and share documents, and somewhere safe to store them.

 Naturally, the needs of the business become correspondingly more advanced as it scales up, but it’s perfectly possible to start a business with just a laptop, an internet connection, and free cloud services.
-Once you do take off, professionally managed cloud solutions can take you the rest of the way.
+Once you do take off, professionally managed cloud IT solutions can take you the rest of the way.

 The advantages of a cloud based business